You are more than your intrusive thoughts.

 OCD with overlapping conditions

 OCD frequently co-occurs with anxiety, ADHD, trauma, and depression.
-Accurate differentiation is critical.
-Our psychological testing team evaluates the full picture before treatment begins.
+Accurate differentiation is critical, so our testing team evaluates the full picture before treatment begins.

-Compulsions are actions or mental rituals done to reduce anxiety or prevent something bad from happening.
-The relief from compulsions is usually temporary, so the cycle repeats.
-Some examples include:
+Actions or mental rituals done to reduce the anxiety.
+The relief is temporary, so the cycle repeats.

 -